Skip to main content

 What you consider a large purchase may depend on your current financial situation.
 A $500 purchase can feel large to some people and routine to others.

 A more straightforward classification can be tied to your credit utilization ratio.
 Credit utilization compares the credit you have available with your total credit limit.
-Your card issuer may consider any purchase that would bring you over 30 percent of your credit utilization as large.
+Your card issuer may consider any purchase that would bring you over 30% of your credit utilization as large.

 If you don't routinely put large purchases on your card or if a purchase you plan to make will significantly lower your available credit, this could raise some concerns with your card issuer.

-Notifying your credit card issuer about large purchases
+Should you notify your credit card issuer about large purchases?

 Large purchases and your credit score